thecyborgcoder/spiral-hex-grid/README.md

 # spiral-hex-grid
-A javacript concentric/spiral 2D hexagonal grid using single-coordinate Ids for each hexagon.
+A javacript concentric/spiral 2D hexagonal grid using single-coordinate IDs for each hexagon.

 Represents a hexagonal grid using a 1D array with hexagon IDs (hexId) starting from a center position of 0 and "spiraling" outwards incremeniting each ID by 1.
 Technically, the grid is formed using concentric rings of hexagons that surround the previous layer rather than strictly spiraling.